Summer Pre-College Entrepreneurship Program

 No matter where or what you plan to study, the skills of entrepreneurial thinking taught in this course will make your educational journey more of an adventure.

-Upon successful completion of the Summer Entrepreneurship Institute, each student will earn three (3) transferable college credits for the Marist College course Introduction to Entrepreneurship.Please see below for the 2018 Pre-College program costs.
+Upon successful completion of the Summer Pre-College Entrepreneurship Program, each student will earn three (3) transferable college credits for the Marist College course Introduction to Entrepreneurship.Please see below for the 2018 Pre-College program costs.
 Cost includes tuition & fees, housing & all meals, field trips, and all course materials.
 Cost does not include travel expenses.
 Students may wish to bring funds for incidentals, shopping at the Marist Bookstore or the local mall, souvenirs, and any personal items they wish to purchase.